 3. Portfolio SAFe: The Portfolio SAFe configuration is the minimal set of practices and competencies that completely authorize business agility in a Lean enterprise.
 Portfolio SAFe extends an additional three to the three core competencies of Essential SAFe.
 Lean portfolio management organises development around the flow of value through one or more value streams.
 It also aligns portfolio execution to enterprise strategy.

 Organisational agility puts forth lean thinking and practices throughout the enterprise meanwhile enabling strategy agility.
 Continuous learning culture explains how every individual in the organisation learns together, improves together and builds innovation.
 Along with the competencies, Portfolio SAFe also provides principles and practices for Agile portfolio operations, portfolio strategy & investment funding, Lean governance, etc.

 4. Full SAFe: Full SAFe comprises all the seven competencies that are needed for business agility and is also the most comprehensive or detailed configuration.
 It is used by the largest enterprises worldwide to maintain portfolios of complex and large solutions.
 Although, in a few scenarios, multiple instances of different SAFe configurations could be required.

-- The Spanning Palette: The Spinning Palette constitutes several roles and artefacts that might be applicable to a particular team, large solution, program, or even portfolio extent.
+5. The Spanning Palette: The Spinning Palette constitutes several roles and artifacts that might be applicable to a particular team, large solution, program, or even portfolio extent.
 It is also an essential element of the SAFe’s configurability and flexibility.
-However, it permits the organisations to apply just one of the items needed for the configuration.
+However, it permits the organizations to apply just one of the items needed for the configuration.
 The two versions of the spanning palette are:

 - System Team